MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 ## Exercise 3 – Edit Project Funding form

-In this exercise, you will add new columns to the Project Funding table main form.
+In this exercise, you will add new columns to the Project Funding table main form and add the form control to allow editing of the account record.

 ### Task 3.1 – Add columns to form